entelect-incubator/.NET/README.md

 - [ ] Coding Standards

-### **Phase 5**
+### **Phase 5** - Coming soon

-The sites has been running for a while now and we are getting a lot more customers on the site ordering pizza.
+The sites have been running for a while now and we are getting a lot more customers on the site ordering pizza.
 Pezza has also expanded to more areas and realised the importance of memory and performance.

 Overview
 - [ ] [Performance and Memory Management](https://web.microsoftstream.com/video/64098be8-6979-4c10-85f4-efa91d0cb1f1?channelId=fe5bc582-9acb-4952-9b71-b29aab0bc9e9)